repaygithub/cactus/docs/Internationalization/Getting Started.md

 } // Welcome to the accounts page, CS Human!
 ```

-Notice that we used the same `get` value on `I18nText`, but by making the `I18nText` component as a child of `I18nSection`, we told the controller that we should be loading translations for the "accounts" section, instead of global, the library then merges the section name and the get key to find the scopped message under `accounts__welcome-message`.
+Notice that we used the same `get` value on `I18nText`, but by making the `I18nText` component as a child of `I18nSection`, we told the controller that we should be loading translations for the "accounts" section, instead of the default.
 What if we wanted to load translations for a different language, though?
 To do so, we'll just need to change the `lang` prop on `I18nProvider`:

 ```jsx
 // index.js